accordproject/concerto/README.md

 }
 ```

+A relationship is a tuple composed of:

+The namespace of the type being referenced
+The type name of the type being referenced
+The identifier of the instance being referenced

+Hence a relationship could be to: `org.example.Vehicle#123456`

+This would be a relationship to the `Vehicle` type declared in the `org.example` namespace with the identifier `123456`.

+Relationships are unidirectional and deletes do not cascade, ie. removing the relationship has no impact on the thing that is being pointed to.
+Removing the thing being pointed to does not invalidate the relationship.

+Relationships must be resolved to retrieve an instance of the object being referenced.
+The act of resolution may result in null, if the object no longer exists or the information in the relationship is invalid.
+Resolution of relationships is outside of the scope of the Model Manager.

 ## Decorators

 Model elements may have arbitrary decorators (aka annotations) placed on them.
 These are available via API and can be useful for tools to extend the model.